WordPress/wordpress-playground/packages/docs/site/docs/01-start-here/01-index.md

 -   [Documentation](./01-index.md) (you're here) – Introduction, concepts, and guides
 -   [API reference](/api) – All the APIs exposed by WordPress Playground

-This site (Documentation) is where you will find all the information you need to start doing something awesome things with Playground.
+This site (Documentation) is where you will find all the information you need to start using Playground.
+To learn more about what this fantastic tool, read [Introduction to Playground: running WordPress in the browser](https://developer.wordpress.org/news/2024/04/05/introduction-to-playground-running-wordpress-in-the-browser/)

 ## Quick start